 People with mental health problems face social and workplace exclusion, particularly in times of austerity.
 They are at risk of being marginalised in the workplace and of being denied access to secure and sustainable employment and access to medical and social care.

-There has never been a more important time for unions to campaign to raise awareness of the issues facing people with mental health problems.
+There has never been a more important time for unions to campaign to raise awareness of the issues facing people with mental health problems, although they should always be linked to prevention as well.

 Campaigns on mental health can: